 IT’S TOOTH FRIENDLY

 Eating a healthy diet and avoiding having sugary foods and drinks too often is important to help lower our chances of tooth decay.
 In particular, calcium has a vital role to play in helping to maintain normal teeth.
-Dairy products like milk, cheese and yogurt which are naturally calcium rich, can also be good choices to have instead of foods and drinks that contain a lot of sugar – hard cheese, for example, is sugar-free, and milk is a nutritious and tooth-friendly drink.
+Dairy products such as milk, cheese and yogurt which are naturally calcium rich, can also be good choices to have instead of foods and drinks that contain a lot of sugar – hard cheese, for example, is sugar-free, and milk is a nutritious and tooth-friendly drink.

 For advice on keeping teeth healthy, including diet tips, visit the Oral Health Foundation website